am-bean/am-bean/README.md

 - 🌱 I’m a postgraduate student in Social Data Science at the University of Oxford.

-- 👀 I’m interested in social applications of machine learning, especially cooperative AI.
+- Most of my projects are in private repositories, but I'm working on transferring some of the code for public sharing.

 - 📫 You can email me at andrew.bean@oii.ox.ac.uk or find me on LinkedIn https://www.linkedin.com/in/andrew-bean-05903b8a/